-To satisfy board certification requirements, each child neurology resident spends a total of 12 months on adult neurology rotations at the University of Cincinnati and its clinics, distributed over three years.
-The University Hospital clinics are a short walk from the Cincinnati Children’s campus.
+To satisfy board certification requirements, each child neurology resident spends a total of 12 months at the University of Cincinnati Medical Center on adult neurology rotations, distributed over three years.

 The experience working with adult neurology patients gives residents the opportunity to gain understanding of neurological diseases and processes that start in childhood but persist into adulthood.
 In addition, residents see important conditions like stroke, dementias and multiple sclerosis in adults in ways that enhance our understanding of these conditions in childhood.
 Furthermore, the annual training examination and the board examinations are still heavily weighted toward adult neurology, so this training prepares our residents for those examinations.